Tyxiang/http-ssd-service/README.md

 # HTTP Semi-Structured Data Service

-A universal http service, its interface definition is also completed through the HTTP.
+A universal http service, its interface definition is also completed through the http.
+In other words, you can run the service first and then decide what it is.

 ## 1. Features